 Special Issue Resource Centers

-The National Clearinghouse for the Defense of Battered Women, located in Philadelphia, PA, addresses the unique needs of victims of battering who, as a result of the abuse they have experienced at the hands of their intimate partner, end up charged with a crime.
-The National Clearinghouse strives to prevent the revictimization of battered defendants by providing specialized technical assistance, resources, and support to battered women charged with crimes and to members of their defense teams.
+The National Clearinghouse for the Defense of Battered Women, located in Philadelphia, PA, is a partner of the Battered Women¹s Justice Project and addresses the unique needs of victims of battering who, as a result of the abuse they have experienced at the hands of their intimate partner, end up charged with a crime.
+The National Clearinghouse works to increase public awareness about the many complex issues facing victims of battering who end up charged with crimes and strives to prevent the revictimization of battered defendants by providing specialized technical assistance, resources, and support to victims of battering charged with crimes and to members of their defense teams.

-The Family Violence and Domestic Relation Program of the National Council of Juvenile and Family Court Judges operates the Resource Center on Domestic Violence: Child Protection and Custody (CPC Resource Center).
-The CPC Resource Center provides leadership and assistance to consumers and professionals dealing with the child protection and custody issues in the context of domestic violence such as collaboration, the co-occurrence of domestic violence and child maltreatment, child custody when domestic violence is a factor, child support, evidence-based and promising practices; and adolescent relationship abuse.
-The Resource Center provides access to the best possible sources of information and tangible products through the delivery safety, promote stability, and enhance the well being of battered parents and their children.
+The Family Violence and Domestic Relations Program of the National Council of Juvenile and Family Court Judges operates the Resource Center on Domestic Violence: Child Protection and Custody (CPC Resource Center).
+The CPC Resource Center provides leadership and assistance to consumers and professionals dealing with child protection and custody issues in the context of domestic violence, such as collaboration, the co-occurrence of domestic violence and child maltreatment, child custody when domestic violence is a factor, child support, evidence-based and promising practices, and adolescent relationship abuse.
+The Resource Center provides access to the best possible sources of information and tangible products that deliver safety, promote stability, and enhance the well-being of battered parents and their children.

-For almost two decades, the National Health Resource Center on Domestic Violence (HRC) has supported health care professionals, domestic violence experts, survivors, and policy makers at all levels as they improve health care’s response to domestic violence.
-The HRC offers personalized, expert technical assistance, an online toolkit for health care providers and DV advocates to prepare a clinical practice to address domestic and sexual violence, a free E-Bulletin and webinar series.
-The HRC also holds the biennial National Conference on Health and Domestic Violence—a scientific meeting at which health, medical and domestic violence experts and leaders explore the latest health research and programmatic responses to domestic violence.
+For almost two decades, the National Health Resource Center on Domestic Violence (HRC) at Futures without Violence has supported health care professionals, domestic violence experts, survivors and policy makers at all levels as they improve health care’s response to domestic violence.
+The HRC offers personalized, expert technical assistance, online toolkits for health care providers and DV advocates to prepare a clinical practice to address domestic and sexual violence, a free E-bulletin and webinar series, and other resources.
+The HRC also holds the biennial National Conference on Health and Domestic Violence—a scientific meeting at which health, medical, and domestic violence experts and leaders explore the latest health research and programmatic responses to domestic violence.

-The mission of the National Center on Domestic Violence, Trauma & Mental Health is to develop and promote accessible, culturally relevant, and trauma-informed responses to domestic violence and other lifetime trauma so that survivors and their children can access the resources that are essential to their safety, resilience, and well-being.
-We provide training and support to advocates, mental health and substance providers, legal professionals, policymakers, and government officials as they work to improve the ways that their agencies and systems respond to survivors of domestic and their children.
-Specially, our work includes (1) raising public awareness about the intersection of domestic violence, trauma, mental health, and substance abuse; (2) providing training and technical assistance to build the capacities of agencies and systems to address the traumatic effects of abuse; (3) developing and promoting policies that improve agency and system responses to domestic violence and other lifetime trauma; and (4) analyzing and promoting research that advances knowledge and builds the evidence base for responding to trauma in the lives of domestic violence survivors and their children.
+The mission of the National Center on Domestic Violence Trauma & Mental Health is to develop and promote accessible, culturally relevant, and trauma-informed responses to domestic violence and other lifetime trauma so that survivors and their children can access the resources that are essential to their safety, resilience and well-being.
+We provide training and support to advocates, mental health and substance use providers, legal professionals, policymakers, and government officials as they work to improve the ways that their agencies and systems respond to survivors of domestic violence and their children.
+Specifically, our work includes (1) raising public awareness about the intersection of domestic violence, trauma, mental health and substance use; (2) providing training and technical assistance to build the capacities of agencies and systems to address the traumatic effects of abuse; (3) developing and promoting policies that improve agency and system responses to domestic violence and other lifetime trauma; and (4) analyzing and promoting research that advances knowledge and builds the evidence base for responding to trauma in the lives of domestic violence survivors and their children.

 Culturally-Specific Resource Centers

-The Asian Pacific Institute on Gender Based Violence is a national resource center on domestic violence, sexual violence, trafficking, and other forms of gender-based violence in Asian and Pacific Islander communities.
-It serves a national network of advocates; community-based service programs; national, federal and state organizations; legal, health, and mental health professionals; researchers; policy advocates; and activists from social justice organizations.
-It analyzes critical issues; promotes culturally relevant intervention and prevention; provides consultation, technical assistance and training; conducts and disseminates research; and informs public policy.
-The API Institute’s vision of gender democracy drives its mission to strengthen advocacy, change systems, and prevent gender violence through movement-building and community transformation.
+The Asian Pacific Institute on Gender-Based Violence is a national resource center on domestic violence, sexual violence, trafficking, and other forms of gender violence in Asian and Pacific Islander communities.
+It serves a national network of advocates, community-based organizations, national and state programs, legal, health, and mental health professionals, researchers, policymakers and activists from social justice organizations working to eliminate violence against women.
+It analyzes critical issues; provides consultation, technical assistance and training; conducts research; and engages in policy advocacy.
+Its vision of gender democracy drives its mission to strengthen culturally-relevant advocacy, promote prevention and community engagement, influence public policy and systems change, and prevent gender violence through movement-building and community transformation.

-The National Latin@ Network for Healthy Families and Communities, a project of Casa de Esperanza, is the national institute on domestic violence focusing on Latin@ communities.
-Working both domestically and internationally, we address four primary issues: increasing access to resources for Latin@s experiencing domestic violence; providing training and tools for professionals and community advocates; conducting culturally relevant research; and advocating for public policy based on the lived realities of Latin@s.
+The National Latin@ Network for Healthy Families and Communities (NLN), a project of Casa de Esperanza, is the national institute addressing domestic violence, sexual assault, and human trafficking in Latin@ communities.
+Working both domestically and internationally, the NLN uses and promotes an intersectional framework to accomplish its objectives to increase access to resources for Latin@s experiencing violence; provide training and tools for professionals and community advocates; conduct culturally relevant research; and advocate for public policy based on the lived realities of Latin@s.

-The National Domestic Violence Hotline is the vital link to safety and support for anyone affected by domestic violence.
-Highly-trained advocates can provide information, crisis intervention, help develop a safety plan, discuss options, and directly connect callers with sources of help in communities across the U.S. The Hotline is also an excellent resource for concerned friends, family members, co-workers and others seeking information and guidance on how to help someone they know.
+The National Domestic Violence Hotline is the vital link to safety and support for anyone affected by domestic and dating violence.
+Highly trained advocates can provide information, crisis intervention, advocacy, help develop a safety plan, discuss options, and directly connect callers with help sources in communities across the U.S. The Hotline is also an excellent resource for concerned friends, family members, coworkers and others seeking information and guidance on how to help someone they know.
 The Hotline provides support in more than 170 languages and is available 24/7 by calling 1-800-799-7233.
-Services are also offered via online chat at thehotline.org Monday through Friday, 9am-7pm CT.
+Services are also offered via online chat at www.thehotline.org Monday through Friday, 9am-7pm CT.